 Who is eligible for these withdrawals?

-To be eligible to make such a withdrawal, the individual participant, or his or her spouse or dependent, must have been diagnosed with COVID-19, or the individual suffered adverse financial consequences due to COVID-19 (furlough, reduction in hours, unable to work due to childcare, loss of business, etc.).
+To be eligible to make such a withdrawal, the individual participant, or his or her spouse or dependent, must have been diagnosed with COVID-19, or suffered adverse financial consequences due to COVID-19 (furlough, reduction in hours, unable to work due to childcare, loss of business, etc.).

 Does a participant who receives a COVID-19 distribution need to pay all of the taxes in the 2020 tax year?